 How Long Will It Take?

-The average time for you to deliver your first baby and the placenta is 12 hours.
+The average time for a first baby is 12 hours.
 This can vary greatly, though.

 Will It Hurt?